Interfacility Transfer Paramedic Course

 It would be impossible for the paramedic involved in transport work to keep abreast of all the pharmacologic agents available.
 It is however, incumbent on the transfer paramedic to maintain an above average knowledge of the more commonly used agents which their respective service may be called on to transport.

-The Transfer Drug Course has been designed to acquaint the EMT-Paramedic with the skills and knowledge necessary to maintain and administer a wide variety of medications.
+The Interfacility Transfer Paramedic Course has been designed to acquaint the EMT-Paramedic with the skills and knowledge necessary to maintain and administer a wide variety of medications.
 Additionally, the maintenance of certain procedures, such as chest tubes, are addressed.